This page provides information on the Light Cache rollout in the Render Settings.

 None – No filtering is performed.
 The nearest sample to the shaded point is taken as the irradiance value.
 This is the fastest option, but it may produce artifacts near corners, if the light cache is noisy.
 You can use pre-filtering (see below) to decrease the noise.
 This option works best if the light cache is used for secondary bounces only or for testing purposes.

 Nearest – This filter looks up the nearest samples to the shading point and averages their values.
 This filter is not suitable for direct visualization of the light cache, but is useful if you use the light cache for secondary bounces.
-A property of this filter is that is adapts to the sample density of the light cache and is computed for a nearly constant time.
+A property of this filter is that it adapts to the sample density of the light cache and it's computed for a nearly constant time.
 The Filter samples parameter determines how many of the nearest samples to look up from the light cache.

 Fixed – This filter looks up and averages all samples from the light cache that fall within a certain distance from the shaded point.
 This filter produces smooth results and is suitable for direct visualization of the light cache (when it is used as the primary GI engine).
 The size of the filter is determined by the Filter size parameter.
 Larger values blur the light cache and smooth out noise.
 Typical values for Filter size are 2-6 times larger than Sample size.
 Note that Filter size uses the same scale as the Sample size and its meaning depends on the World Scale check box.